British Sign Language (BSL) / Makaton

 Year R are also learning some signs in class - they use the Mr Tumble Videos to help them, which you can access below!

-You can also 'finger spell' as part of British Sign Language - we will learn some of the signs for different letters soon!
+You can also 'finger spell' as part of British Sign Language - we have learnt to sign 'BSL' and will learn some more of the signs for different letters soon!